wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Classical Mechanics/Newtonian Physics/Kinematics Analysis/Components of Motion.md

 #### Osculating Circles
 #### $\LARGE \vec{a}_{\perp}(t) = \left( \frac{|\vec{v}|^2}{r} \right) \hat{n}$
 Where $\hat{n}$ is the unit vector towards the [[Notion of Surface Curvature#Center of Curvature|center of curvature]].
+	Therefore, this is the scaling of the normal vector (directed towards the center of curvature).
+		By a factor of magnitude of velocity, squared, [[Division#Contracting|divided]] by radius of the osculating circle.

 **Pertains to**: **[[#Relationship Between Acceleration and Velocity Vectors|Acceleration]]** and **[[Notion of Surface Curvature#Oscillating Circles|Curvature]]**
 **Purpose**: To describe how the path of an object curves at a specific point.